63rd Annual Fuze Conference

 This year, the 63rd Annual NDIA Fuze Conference has its sights set on the future of the development, production, and performance of fuzes as they relate to defense and national security.
 While warfare is becoming increasingly complex, the continued and enhanced exploration of fuzing is critical.
 Through its facilitation of effective and productive collaboration between industry, government, and academia during classified and unclassified sessions, the Fuze Conference advances the field and art of fuzing for the benefit of our current and future warfighters.

-Registration is scheduled to open in January 2020.
+Registration is scheduled to open soon.

 *Please note: This event is open to the press except for closed sessions.
 More information will be provided as the event approaches.

 - Network with domestic and allied fuze designers, manufacturers, component suppliers, research organizations, and government representatives

 - Explore a wide array of tabletop displays featuring the latest and greatest fuze technology and innovations

 - Engage in open and in-depth conversations during the mix of classified and unclassified breakout sessions